lufixSch/auto_llama/README.md

   - SearchAgent: Retrieves information using a single tool (e.g. WikipediaSearchAgent, DuckDuckGoSearchAgent)
   - ResearchAgent: Thoroughly researchs a given topic using multiple SearchAgents and ReAct

+There are also some implementeds of text input or chat preprocessors available:

+- TemplateInputPreprocessor - Extract an objective from a prompt using _begin_ and _end_ keywords.
+- nlp - Improved preprocessing using nlp
+  - CorefResChatPreprocessor - Extract objective from chat history using the last message and coreference resolution to improve context

 ## Installation

 At the moment it is not possible to install AutoLLaMa using `pip`.
 You need to install it from source.